F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 type `sudo nano /etc/hosts` and below where it says `127.0.1.1` type `127.0.0.1` hit tab then type `<your server name>` (This is case sensitive)

+Then continue with installing the rest of these:
 ```
 sudo apt install software-properties-common
 sudo add-apt-repository multiverse